ITAndreHoch/Terraform-stage-vmware/README.md

 # Stage1: Terraform-vmware
-Automatic Deploy Virtual Machines on VMware DataCenter using Terraform
+Automatic Deploy Virtual Machines on VMware DataCenter using Terraform.
+Infrastructure as Code
+Infrastructure is described using a high-level configuration syntax.
+This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
+Additionally, infrastructure can be shared and re-used.

+»

 ***

-**This is an example of deploying one Centos7 virtual machine on existing VMware infrastructure.**
+**This is an example how to  deploy  Centos7 virtual machine on existing VMware infrastructure.**

 Terraform is an automation tool created by HashiCorp.
 It focuses on deploying cloud infrastructure in an automatic fashion.
 It supports a lot of cloud providers like AWS, DigitalOcean, Google Cloud Platform, OpenStack, VMware vSphere, and more.
 Terraform is developed in GoLang, which makes the installation really easy to perform, and allows for a lot of operating systems to be supported.